overnice/homepage-next/static/en/case/solidified-bugs-or-no-bugs.md

 ![](/cases/creative_solidified/microsite.png)

 ## Putting faces on it
 Even with interactive experiences and infographics, such a highly technical and complicated matter remains abstract and is hard to trust.
-Together with our friends from Monic, we produced some high-quality videos where the actual inventors and the team behind the Bug Prediction Market explains their reasoning and enthusiasm.
+Together with our friends from [Monic Films](https://www.monicfilms.de) and DOP [Alexander Schmutzler](https://alxschmtzlr.com/) produced some high-quality videos where the actual inventors and the team behind the Bug Prediction Market explain their reasoning and enthusiasm.

 ![](https://www.youtube.com/watch?v=4yG8C_dJcZg)